majicl/lead.management/SOLUTION.md

 Open http://localhost:3000 to view it in the browser.

 ::: warning
-*Since in the docker-compose running the UI application depends on the API service and the API service depends on the db, it takes a while for the UI to getting up and running!*
+*In the docker-compose running the UI application depends on the API service and the API service depends on the db. it takes a while for the UI to getting up and running!*
 :::

 !["Fully Loaded"](https://raw.githubusercontent.com/majicl/lead.management/master/docs/docker-compose-log.png)